na-na-hi/renget/archive/lcbguide.md

 In other words, yes, you really can farm every Identity and E.G.O in the game and forgo the gacha system entirely *if* you are dedicated enough.
 A lot of people skip every banner and save all their Lunacy for the Walpurgisnacht Extraction, and just shard everything else.

-**3. What should I shard (spark) first, and when?**
+**3. What should I shard first, and when?**
-If you want to get the most out of your Egoshards, you can either focus on Identities and E.G.O in the tier list, and or ones marked as Event/current Season, preferably both.
+If you want to get the most out of your Egoshards, you should focus on Identities and E.G.O in the tier list and ones marked as Event/current Season, preferably both if applicable.

 As for when to shard, it is technically best to wait right before the Season ends in case you get spooked when rolling.
 But if you really want something now you can do it whenever, it doesn't matter that much.

 **4. How many Nominable Egoshard Crates should I open at a time?
 What do I do with Random Egoshard Crates?**
 This largely depends on how many Egoshards you have for that Sinner.
 Every Egoshard Crate gives you 1-3 Egoshards, so you need an average of 200 Nominable Egoshard Crates to shard one 000 ID or E.G.O.
 Assuming you have 0 Egoshards, open 50 crates at a time and lower the amount you open each time until you're at 400 Egoshards.
 Be careful not to overshoot, or you'll be sitting on 600 extra Egoshards you have no use for.

 As for Random Egoshard Crates, open them whenever.
-They get halved at the end of the Season anyway.
+They also get halved at the end of the Season anyway.

 **5. What are sharding delays?**
-The Seasonal Dispensary rules and the Walpurgisnacht limited Extraction Event will add a 3–4 month delay to sharding specific Identities and E.G.O depending on when you started playing.
+The Seasonal Dispensary rules and the Walpurgisnacht limited Extraction Event will add a 3–4 month delay to sharding specific Identities and E.G.O.
 Identities and E.G.O with a Season or Event tag from the last Season will not be shardable until the next Season.
 For Walpurgisnacht, Identities and E.G.O featured in the currently ongoing Walpurgisnacht Extraction cannot be sharded.
 However, during the next Walpurgisnacht Event, Identities & E.G.O from previous Walpurgis Night Extractions will be made shardable during the Event period.
 For more information, see the Walpurgisnacht and Season sections.

 ## Seasons
 **1. Season Info**